History of the Boys and Girls Clubs of Canada (BGCCAN)

 Formally known as the Sydney Police Boys and Girls club, the organization has been in operation since 1989.
 In 1994 the club adapted to the WPYC and operates under a volunteer Board of Directors.

 The Whitney Pier Youth Club aims to deliver programs and services that promote the wellbeing of youth and their families within the local community of Whitney Pier.
 The typical age range of the youth that take part in the programming that is offered by the WPYC is between five and eighteen years of age.

 The Whitney Pier Youth Club conducts its work in a participatory manner by creating supportive environments, encouraging individual participation and involvement, and growing capacity within existing programs.

 The Whitney Pier Youth Club places a particular focus on those individuals who have the least access to programming and the WPYC work takes place at the individual, project, community and/or system level.

 Whitney Pier Community Background

-Whitney Pier is a community of 10,000 people, originating with the migration of individuals who arrived at the turn of the century to work at Sydney Steel and Whitney Pier is presently the most diverse multicultural community in Nova Scotia; there are residents with heritage links to: Black Loyalist, West Indies, French Acadian, Ukraine, Poland, Italy, Barbados, Asia, Ireland, Scotland.
+A community of 10,000 people, "The Pier" developed with the migration of individuals who arrived at the turn of the century to work at Sydney Steel and Whitney Pier is presently the most diverse multicultural community in Nova Scotia; there are residents with heritage links to: Black Loyalist, West Indies, French Acadian, Ukraine, Poland, Italy, Barbados, Asia, Ireland, Scotland.

 Additionally, Whitney Pier has the highest rate of single-mother families in Nova Scotia.
 With the closure of Sydney Steel, the unemployment rate rose rapidly – to approximately 45%.
 And, Whitney Pier is subject to the effects of North America’s worst environmental hazard – the tar ponds and coke ovens that resulted from more than 100 years of steelmaking.
 (Visit to learn more)